Our Prayer Ministry

 Model and teach ways of praying in response to international news, and invite others to deepen their own prayers for the needs of the world

 Visit World in Prayer and sign-up for weekly prayers for the world.

-Trinity has an active community of people who form the Prayer Link.
+Bethany Lutheran Church has an active community of people who form the Prayer Link.
 It’s called a prayer link because each person is linked together in prayer concerns passed along to others who commit to praying each day.
 Prayer requests are kept strictly confidential.
-In addition to individual prayer concerns, the people of the Prayer Chain pray daily for the ministries and missions of Trinity and the greater Christian Church using a guided prayer calendar supplied each month.
+In addition to individual prayer concerns, the people of the Prayer Chain pray daily for the ministries and missions of Bethany Lutheran Church and the greater Christian Church using a guided prayer calendar supplied each month.

 Prayers for the Congregation

 Every Sunday we list requests for prayers in our bulletin for a variety of people, from those celebrating the birth of a baby to prayers of sympathy for those mourning and encouragement for those undergoing medical treatment.